-The Toyota Verso is a rival to the Renault Grand Scenic, offering low running costs and decent value for money
+The Toyota Verso is a rival to the Renault Grand Scenic, offering low running costs and value for money

-The Toyota Verso is to all intents and purposes an extremely capable car.
+The Toyota Verso is an extremely capable family car.
 Toyota gave it a facelift towards the end of 2012 and earlier in 2014 added a BMW 1.6-litre diesel engine to the range to help it compete with big-selling rivals like the Renault Grand Scenic and Ford Grand C-MAX.
 The changes follow the new 'Keen Look' design language introduced by the Auris, which included a sleek new grille and LED headlights.
 The suspension, steering and engines have also been revised, while the line-up now offers more equipment for less money.
 There's a choice of two petrols and a diesel which offers best-in-class fuel consumption with figures of 57.6mpg and 129g/km of CO2.
 Strong residuals across the range and low company car tax make the Verso an attractive choice for fleet buyers, as well as growing families and like all Toyotas it comes with an impressive 100,000 mile five-year manufacturer warranty as standard.

 Our choice: Verso Excel 1.6 D-4D